4 Best Knees Over Toes Sleds In 2023 – For Every Budget

 To buy an ATG sled strap for your sled, you’d normally be looking at spending an extra $50-$100, but the Multi Sled comes with one at no extra cost!

-No knees over toes sled workout is complete without the sled push, so you will need to add at least 1 set of upright “Y posts” to your order for $50.
+No knees over toes sled workout is complete without the sled push, and the base unit of the Multi Sled now comes with one set of “Y posts” as standard.

 Multi Sled Push